Last Updated on 1 year by admin

 Extending the Lifespan of a Platform via Pallet Pooling

-Pallet pooling includes the robust, long-lasting plastic pallets used for the pallets reuse.
+Pallet pooling includes the robust, long-lasting plastic pallets used for pallet reuse.
 Improved sustainability, reduced costs, and streamlined logistics are some of the benefits of plastic pallet sharing.

 It is possible to grind down plastic pallets and re-mold them into “new” pallets as their useful life will come to an end.
 It keeps them out of landfills while simulating a supply chain system that is closed-loop and environmentally friendly.
 The pooling strategy saves organizations money by transferring two of pallet ownership’s most costly components — platform care and transportation — to the pooling company.